 If you just came for the balance sheet template, scroll to the bottom of the page!

 What is a Balance Sheet?

 An accounting balance sheet is a portrait of the financial standing of a business at a point in time.
 It shows what your business owns and what it owes.
-The balance sheet is similar to a personal financial statement that someone may fill out when applying for a loan to show their assets and liabilities.
+This financial report is similar to a personal financial statement that someone may fill out when applying for a loan to show their assets and liabilities.

-A balance sheet will show a summary of a company’s assets, liabilities and owner’s equity at a specific point in time.
+The balance sheet is an important financial statement as it will show a summary of a company’s assets, liabilities, and shareholders’ equity at a specific point in time.